Refer to Game Help Definitions

 - Avalanche: any card can be multicolor.

-- i.e. wait for negative multicolor on a before playing asred5.red5
+- i.e. wait for negative multicolor on a red5 before playing as red5.

 - Scream discard = save the chop card (and move chop one slot to the left).